 This is Mayee’s first time to organize an event in this region.
 Our trip from Manila to Apayao took us almost 16 hours.
-I’m sure this will be lessen for the next succeeding events.
 The road trip may be tiring, but our experience in this cave was all worthy.

 There are two exciting activities tomorrow.
 So better hang on!